 Pros and cons of cloud vs on-premise CMMS software

-There’s no right or wrong when it comes to picking either a cloud-based or on-premise CMMS.
-That’s because each facility has its own goals, expertise, and budget.
+There’s no right or wrong when it comes to picking between a cloud-based and on-premise CMMS.
+Each facility has its own goals, expertise, and budget.
 Considering each kind of software from all angles is the only way to make the right choice for your business.

 Cost is a big factor when choosing a CMMS.
 There are three kinds of costs to keep an eye on when weighing your options: